vmayoral/beagle-ros/README.md

 * run `roscore`.

+##First steps
+Getting started with Angstrom (or OpenEmbedded) and bitbake might be a bit tough at the beggining but it gets better and after a while you will love it, promised ;).

+Beagle-ROS makes use of the meta-ros project, an OpenEmbedded layer that provides ROS to embedded devices.
+In order to get comfortable with meta-ros the [diving-meta-ros](https://github.com/vmayoral/diving-meta-ros) repo aims to give you some aid with the first steps (take into account that this tutorial assumes that you are already comfortable with ROS.
+If not take a look at their [tutorials](http://www.ros.org/wiki/ROS/Tutorials)).

 ##Installing the recipes
-The easiest way to install the recipes is to `git clone` the beagle-ros code directly into the Angstrom `sources/` directory and add the beagle-ros as a layer:
+The easiest way to install the bitbake recipes provided is to `git clone` the beagle-ros code directly into the Angstrom `sources/` directory and add the beagle-ros as a layer:
 * Edit `conf/bblayers.conf`
 * add `${TOPDIR}/sources/beagle-ros \` to the `BASELAYERS` variable